lpcox/server/CONTRIBUTING.md

 # Contributing Guidelines

-Welcome to CovidShield.
-Thank you for considering contributing to COVID Shield!
+Welcome, and thank you for considering contributing to COVID Shield!

 We’d love to get your issues (if you find any bugs) and PRs (if you have any fixes)!